tomschenkjr/insurance-rag/README.md

 ```

 The system will:
-- Process all PDF files in the `docs` directory
+- Process all PDF files in the `Current` directory and its subdirectories
 - Create embeddings and a search index
 - Start an interactive chat session